Contargo/chamqp/README.md

 # Features
 Chamqp is a small layer above github.com/streadway/amqp featuring auto-reconnect and limited exponential back-off.
 This is especially useful when running multiple services and network disconnect will happen sooner or later in production.

-## Examples

-# Plans for the future
-The API for creating exchanges is overloaded with (still important parameters).
-A builder pattern will be provided later for easier handling.
-Also we plan to add at least some integration tests.

 # Getting started

 Simply run in your project